pboling/first-day-demo/README.md

 First day demo

-There is a new potato
+There is not a new potato